 Of course, like in real life, you can just agree to meet your friends at a certain time and place in the virtual world, but there are other, more sophisticated ways to organise group rides too.

-As with any piece of tech though, there are a few tips and tricks to getting the most out of it – and a couple of things to avoid doing altogether.
+As with any piece of tech though, there are a few tips and tricks to get the most out of it – and a couple of things to avoid doing altogether.
 Here are our top tips and tricks to riding with your friends on Zwift.

 Don’t worry if Zwift isn’t your flavour, take a look at our round-up of best indoor cycling apps available right now.